Updated – February 2019

-These are my 4 favorite Spring Reverb pedals at the moment.
-There are other types of reverb (plate, hall, ambient, just to name a few) but here I’m only talking about spring reverb.
+These are my favorite Spring Reverb pedals at the moment.
+There are other types of reverb (plate, hall, ambient, just to name a few) but here I’m primarily talking about spring reverb.

-The Zoom G1on is a small multi-effects unit with a lot of features.
-While I wouldn’t normally mention it as a typical pedal board addition, the G1on comes with an incredible spring reverb emulation called “Spring63” that can be dialed in very much like a real 1963 outboard Fender Spring Reverb tank.
+The Zoom G1on is a small affordable multi-effects unit with a lot of features.
+The G1on comes with a great spring reverb emulation called “Spring63” that can be dialed in very much like a real 1963 outboard Fender Spring Reverb tank.
 It can be overpowering and splashy for surf or dialed down like a warm built-in amp’s reverb.

 AND SOME OTHERS…